neloe/mapreduce-mvn/README.md

 For the purposes of this document, I will assume that you are putting the required files in `C:\hadoop\bin`.
 You may choose another directory, but the parent directory name of these files MUST be `bin`.

 * Download `winutils.exe` and `hadoop.dll` and place them in `C:\hadoop\bin`
 * To your _System_ environment variables, add a new variable named `Hadoop_Home` with the value `C:\hadoop`.
-If you are unsure how to change environment variables on your version of Windows, use the search engine of your choice to find instructions.
+If you are unsure how to change environment variables on your version of Windows, use the search engine of your choice to find instructions
 * Add `C:\hadoop\bin` to your System `PATH` environment variable

 ## Running the Map Reducer